Naushytcg/JetBlue-Trip-Automation/README.md

 1. ### [Running these tests requires NodeJS and NPM.](https://nodejs.org/en/)

+2. .[Google Chrome is required for these tests].(https://www.google.com/chrome/)

-2. Webdriver is also required.
+3. Webdriver is also required.
 If you do not have webdriver, after installing NodeJS and NPM, use the install_webdriver file inside the "requirements" folder of this project.

 ---